Psyop/Cryptomatte/README.md

 * Clear: Clears the matte list.
 * Force Update: The python scripts keep Cryptomatte gizmos updated when inputs or relevant knobs are changed.
 If there's a case that it does not update, this button will manually update it.
 * Stop Auto Update: Stops the automatic updating described above.
+* Layer Selection: If there are multiple cryptomattes, this is how you select the layer.
+This is filled in automatically, but may be changed manually.
+* Lock Layer Selection: Stops the automatic updating of layer selection, which occurs if the specified selection is not available.
 * Expression: Internally the gizmo generates an expression to extract the matte.
 The expression is saved here.

 Advanced Tab: